tddapps/blog/_posts/2017-01-15-how-to-use-your-keybase-key-for-ssh.md

 gpg -q --import keybase.public.key
 # Import your Keybase private key
 gpg -q --allow-secret-key-import --import keybase.private.key
-# The key import process produces a short hexadecimal key
+# The key import process produces a short hexadecimal hash
-# We need to extract this key and use it to generate the RSA key
+# We need to extract this hash and use it to generate the RSA key
-# We save this hash temporarily into the file hash.key
+# The hash is temporarily saved into hash.key
 gpg --list-keys | grep '^pub\s*.*\/*.\s.*' | grep -oEi '\/(.*)\s' | cut -c 2- | awk '{$1=$1};1' > hash.key

 echo "Generating RSA keys..."